Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 You will get good service even if you don’t but locals appreciate it.

-Keep in mind that salaries in Greece tend to be very low and that most people work seasonally, which means that they will often not work (or do underpaid jobs) in winter.
+Remember that salaries in Greece are very low and that most people work seasonally, so they will often not work (or do underpaid jobs) in winter.
 The money they make in summer should last all year.

-Although some restaurants already include a service charge, a tip will go a long way, even small.
+Although some restaurants already include a service charge, a tip, even small, will go a long way.
 A small tip is often very appreciated!

 Trying to budget your trip?
 Read this.